Research Participants privacy notice

 In lots of research, most of the research team will not need to know your name.
 In these cases, someone will remove your name from the research data and replace it with a code number that is linked to your name.
 This is called link-coded data, or the technical term is pseudonymised data.
 For example, your questionnaire or blood sample might be labelled with your linked code number instead of your name.
 It can be matched up with the rest of the data relating to you by the code number.

-In other research, your name will not be required, or your name will be replaced with a code and any other information that could show who you are will be removed.
-For example, instead of using your date of birth they be replaced by your age.
+In other research, your name will not be required or other information that could show who you are will be removed or categorised.
+For example, instead of using your date of birth your age may be recorded which would allow data comparison but avoid verification of you as an individual.
 When there is no information that could show who you are, this is called anonymous data.

 All research projects are different and the information we collect will vary.
 However, investigators will only collect information that is essential for the purpose of the research.